 Websites containing images of the 1859-60 edition of The Sacred Harp:

 The Sacred Harp, by B. F. White and E. J. King, facsimile of the third edition, 1859-60 published by Broadman Press.
 This facsimile was published in 1968 at the recommendation of the Historical Commission of the Southern Baptist Convention.
 In addition to the facsimile of the 432 pages of the 1860 edition, described in the item immediately above, there is a excellent 16-page 1944 essay by George Pullen Jackson, the musicologist who informed the musical world of the Sacred Harp folk tradition in the 1930s.
 There is also a postscript to Jackson's essay by Prof. William J. Reynolds, who was instrumental in publishing this edition, describing the Sacred Harp scene in 1968.
 The publisher, Broadman Press, Nashville, TN, 37203, phone 800-458-2772, is out of stock and has no plans to reprint the book.
 Used copies appear to be for sale on Amazon, but a potential buyer must make sure that the Broadman Press edition is being offered.
-The 1860 tunebook itself is now available from Reprint Services Corp, and a faithful retypesetting is found in the 2007 Edition of The Sacred Harp Fourth Edition With Supplement compiled by J. L. White (see above).
+The 1860 tunebook itself is now available from Reprint Services Corp, and a partial retypesetting is found in the 2007 Edition of The Sacred Harp Fourth Edition With Supplement compiled by J. L. White (see above).

-[NEW] The Sacred Harp by B. F. White and E. J. King, Fourth Edition 1870, digitized scans.
+The Sacred Harp by B. F. White and E. J. King, Fourth Edition 1870, digitized scans.
 The Fourth Edition was the last one compiled by White.
 He greatly revised the previous edition by removing many tunes and adding around 130 new ones, nearly 100 of which which had never been published previously.
 The new tunes included many four-part fuging tunes.
-A well-preserved copy of this edition was donated by composer Raymond Hamrick to the Pitt Theological Library at Emory University.
+A well-preserved copy of this edition was donated by composer Raymond Hamrick to the Pitts Theological Library at Emory University.
 It was digitally scanned and placed online by Jesse P. Karlsberg and associates at Emory.

 The Shenandoah Harmony compiled by John del Re, Kelly Macklin, Leyland del Re, Rachel Wells Hall, Nora Miller, Daniel Hunter, Myles Dakan, and Robert Stoddard (adjunct).
 The 480-page Shenandoah Harmony was published in early 2013 (with a 2012 date) by a committee composed of dedicated and talented Sacred Harp singers active in the mid-Atlantic states, in consultation with musicologists David Warren Steel, Nym Cooke, and Nikos Pappas.
 The oblong tunebook presents 469 tunes in four-shape notation typeset very legibly for singing, The compilers state that it is the largest new four-shape tunebook published in over 150 years.
 The core tunes are those of Ananias Davisson of the Shenandoah Valley of Virginia published from 1816 to 1825 in his tunebooks Kentucky Harmony and A Supplement to the Kentucky Harmony.
 Beyond this core, the book contains a large and eclectic selection of many other appealing tunes from over 70 late 18th- and early/mid 19th-century New England and frontier tunebooks, some well known to singers but others known mainly to scholars.
 Many of the tunes are not found in other recently published tunebooks, while others have never before been printed in shaped notes, and still others have been available heretofore only in seven-shape tunebooks.
 Also included are around 40 tunes by living composers in the shape-note singing community.
 Although most of the songs have religious texts, there are 18 secular songs.
 While most tunes are in four-part harmony, there are a significant number of three- and even two-part tunes.
 Some tunes are presented with new alto parts composed by one of the compilers.
 Although there is no exact duplication of any song in The Sacred Harp 1991 Edition, there are three songs in the 1991 Sacred Harp with different lyrics, and four variants of tunes in the Sacred Harp.
 Fifty-three percent of the tunes are in a minor scale.
 Impressively, the compilers have printed above the beginning of each score a code in small print stating the original source and the page number in that source.
 The book has become immediately popular among Sacred Harp singers, particularly in the northeast and mid-Atlantic regions of the U.S. and in Europe, reflecting the widespread interest in the vast world of compelling shape-note music beyond the Sacred Harp tunebooks.
 It joins other recently published large four-shape tunebooks (e.g. Northern Harmony, The Missouri Harmony 2005 Edition, The Christian Harmony (of J. Ingalls) 2005 Bicentennial Edition, and The Norumbega Harmony, all listed in this chapter) in satisfying this interest, yet it has little duplication of songs in these other tunebooks.
 There are already many video and audio field recordings of singing from The Shenandoah Harmony on a YouTube channel and on The Complete Shenandoah Harmony.
 The compilers also have a Facebook page.
 The list price of the book is $22.00 plus shipping.
 Detailed ordering information and an online store are found on the Shenandoah Harmony website under Buy Books.
 ISBN: 978-0-615-74366-0